NOW is the time to improve your nutrition.

 These principles are common principles throughout the tried and true versions of the Mediterranean diet, low-carb diets, the paleo diet, as well as plant-based diets.

 Sugar is not only directly correlated with the levels of inflammation in one’s body, it can also produce a physiological effect similar to that of self-administering a substance of abuse.
 It has even been compared to the physiological response we have to cocaine in studies regarding addiction, cravings, withdrawals, etc. (Check this study out for more info.)

-This takes us back to the first basic principle from last week’s post – “Eat Whole Foods.”
+This takes us back to one of our basic healthy lifestyle principles – “Eat Whole Foods.”